2018 – Warsaw

 The resulting hotel had 260 rooms and 13 suites.
 It reopened to guests on July 2, 1962 as the Orbis Hotel Europejski.
 In 1965, The Golden Gate Quartet performed their only concert in Poland here.

 After the fall of communism, in 1993, the heirs of the hotel’s original owners sued to regain the hotel from the state-run Orbis Hotels chain.
 The case took 12 years, as Orbis claimed they had constructed the current building and invested a great deal of money in it.
-The heirs were successful in their lawsuit, and the hotel was handed over to them and closed on June 30, 2005.
+The heirs were successful in their lawsuit, and the hotel was closed and handed over to them between the end of June and September 2005.
 While preparations were made for a complete restoration, spaces on the ground floor were rented out to shops and cafes, and space in the building was rented out as offices.
 The structure was completely closed in 2013 for refurbishment.
 In May 2018 the hotel reopens under the Raffles-Accord group managing the operation.